Fixed Index Annuity Pros and Cons

 Read More

-An indexed annuity — also known as a fixed index annuity or an equity-indexed annuity — is a long-term savings product whose return is based on a stock market index.
-Indexed annuities can be tied to major market indexes such as the S&P 500, or to private indexes, depending on the financial institution or insurer who sells them.
+A fixed index annuity is a long-term savings product whose return is based on a stock market index.
+While fixed index annuities are often tied to major market indexes such as the S&P 500, they can also be tied to less common indexes depending on the financial institution or insurer that sells them.

-Unlike stocks, indexed annuities provide some security against losses if the market falls.
-Similar to other annuities, they are intended to provide a steady stream of income during retirement and can be used to round out a 60/40 investment portfolio.
+Unlike stocks and other types of annuities, fixed index annuities provide security against losses if the market falls.
+A contract typically ensures that you will never lose your principal in exchange for a cap on potential earnings.
+Similar to other annuities, they are intended to provide a steady income stream during retirement and can be used to round out a 60/40 investment portfolio.

 Protection from Loss

-A floor places a percentage limit on how much you’re able to lose — and a minimum on how much you can earn.
-For example, if the floor is set at 10% and the index decreases by 12%, you would only lose 10% of your contract value.
+A floor places a percentage limit on how much you can lose — and a minimum on how much you can earn.
+For example, if the floor is set at 5% and the index decreases by 12%, you would only lose 5% of your contract value.

 What is an indexed annuity? - Featuring Christopher Magnussen